 Of course, a good counselor cares about these issues, but they will more likely work with you to review and help you analyze patterns from your past.
-They will listen to help you discover where you’ve experienced pain, abuse, trauma or setback.
+They will listen to help you discover where you’ve experienced pain, abuse, trauma, or setback.
 They enable you to gain insights and tools to recover or heal from your inner battles.

 3. You desire to discover and engage the bigger purpose gleaned from your pain

 A person is typically ready for coaching when they are no longer deeply triggered or held back by their pain.
-Instead, they are open to building on the lessons and purpose of their pain to move into their desired life, leadership or destiny.
+Instead, they are open to building on the lessons and purpose of their pain to move into their desired life, leadership, or destiny.

 Coaching, like counseling, does not shy away from addressing pain or past disappointment.

-However, while the counselor will focus more on healing, or deeper healing of that pain, the coach helps harness reframe your mind and even harness lessons learned to equip you to gain wisdom, insight and even fuel future dreams.
+However, while the counselor will focus more on healing or deeper healing of that pain, the coach helps harness reframe your mind and even harness lessons learned to equip you to gain wisdom, and insight and even fuel future dreams.
 Frequently there’s even a giving back element where you help others avoid or address the kind of pain you experienced.